 The results conform to earlier studies and prior expectations (see, in particular, Treisman, 2000).
 Altogether, the basic economic and social variables explain between 85 and 90% of the variation in the data.
 The residual variation is displayed in Table 1, where column 3 reports the CPI score and column 4 reports the residuals from this regression.
-The residuals range from - 2.5, for Chile, to + 2.3, for Belgium.
+The residuals range from - 2.5, for Chile, to + 2.3, for Belgium (the way we measure CPI, a negative (positive) residual means less (more) corrupt than expected).
 Other countries with large residuals include Costa Rica and Israel (both negative) and Czech Republic, Greece and Turkey (all positive).
 Clearly, our basic controls eliminate the most striking differences across countries.
 In fact, holding these variables constant, dummy variables for geographic location (such as Africa, Asia and Latin America) do not have a statistically significant impact on corruption.